-Key Stage 3 is when many children improve upon their existing critical thinking skills and other English knowledge they gained during KS2.
-At 11-14 years old, children are starting to learn about themselves, the world around them, and how they communicate with each other, and English taught at this level aims to nurture and encourage these developments.
+Key Stage 3 is when many children improve upon their existing critical thinking skills and other English knowledge they gained during Key Stage 2.
+At 11-14 years old, children are starting to learn about themselves, the world around them, and how they communicate with each other.
+That’s why developing a solid foundation in English is incredibly important.

 What is taught at KS3 English?

 Key Stage 3 covers the first three years of secondary school (years 7, 8 and 9) when children are between 11 and 14 years old.
 The four main areas of the KS3 English curriculum are:

 Children are given a range of fiction and non-fiction books, poems and plays from different times in history, genres and authors.
 The English curriculum in the UK will include works from William Shakespeare and other seminal texts that will help students tackle exciting themes and concepts and improve their vocabulary as they progress.

 From this, they can understand the author’s intentions, how an audience might respond to a text, where this text fits in context with the text’s time period, and how it can reflect society more broadly.

 Developing writing skills is crucial for navigating life, and students will be expected to write essays reflecting on what they have learned in class.
 Students also get the opportunity to express themselves creatively through stories, scripts, poetry and other creative writing.

 Some essays may even ask students to argue their opinions, which can help them develop their own identity.
 Understanding how to structure and piece together an argument through planning, drafting, editing, and proofreading can serve as excellent practice for later life.